Investigative journalism: Definitions

 University of Missouri journalism professor Steve Weinberg defined investigative journalism as: "Reporting, through one's own initiative and work product, matters of importance to readers, viewers, or listeners."
 In many cases, the subjects of the reporting wish the matters under scrutiny to remain undisclosed.
 There are currently university departments for teaching investigative journalism.
 Conferences are conducted presenting peer-reviewed research into investigative journalism.

-British media theorist Hugo de Burgh (2000) states that: "An investigative journalist is a man or woman whose profession is to discover the truth and to identify lapses from it in whatever media may be available.
+British media theorist Hugo de Burgh (2000) states: "An investigative journalist is a man or woman whose profession is to discover the truth and to identify lapses from it in whatever media may be available.
 The act of doing this generally is called investigative journalism and is distinct from apparently similar work done by police, lawyers, auditors, and regulatory bodies in that it is not limited as to target, not legally founded and closely connected to publicity."

 History

+Early newspapers in British colonial America were often suppressed by the authorities for their investigative journalism.
+Examples include Publick Occurrences Both Forreign and Domestick and Benjamin Franklin's New England Courant.
+Journalists who reported on the doings of the British authorities would later contribute to revolutionary sentiment in the run-up to the American Revolution; one prominent example was the Boston Gazette, contributed to by Samuel Adams among others.

 American journalism textbooks point out that muckraking standards promoted by McClure's Magazine around 1902, "Have become integral to the character of modern investigative journalism."
 Furthermore, the successes of the early muckrakers continued to inspire journalists.

+The outlook for investigative journalism in the United States was improved by the 1960s with the Freedom of Information Act and New York Times Co. v.
+Sullivan.
+The invention of the photocopier also offered an assistive tool to whistleblowers.